jkriege2/JKQtPlotter/examples/simpletest/README.md

 }
 ```

-Alternatively to linking agains a `libjkqtplotter`, you can also directy add the JKQTPLotter sources to the project:
+Alternatively to linking agains a `libjkqtplotter`, you can also directy add the JKQTPlotter sources to the project:
 ```.qmake
 # source code for this simple demo
 SOURCES = jkqtplotter_simpletest.cpp